awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-fleets-creating.md

    + **Fleet type** – Choose whether to use on\-demand or spot instances for this fleet\.
 Learn more about fleet types in [Choose Computing Resources](gamelift-ec2-instances.md)\.
    + **Metric group** – \(Optional\) Enter the name of a new or existing fleet metric group\.
 When using Amazon CloudWatch to track your Amazon GameLift metrics, you can aggregate the metrics for multiple fleets by adding them to the same metric group\.
    + **Instance role ARN** – \(Optional\) Enter the ARN value for an IAM role that you want to associated with this fleet\.
 This setting allows all instances in the fleet to assume the role, which extends access to a defined set of AWS services\.
 Learn more about how to [Access AWS Resources From Your Fleets](gamelift-sdk-server-resources.md)\.
+   + **Certificate type **– Choose whether to have GameLift generate a TLS certificate for the fleet\.
+With this feature enabled for a Realtime fleet, GameLift automatically authenticates the client/server connection and encrypts all communication between game client and server\.
+Once the fleet is created, you cannot change the certificate type\.
    + **Binary type** – Select the binary type "Script"\.
    + **Script** – Select the Realtime script you want to deploy from the dropdown list\.

 1. **Instance type**\.
 Select an Amazon EC2 instance type from the list\.
 The instance types listed vary depending several factors, including the current region, the operating system of the selected game build, and the fleet type \(on\-demand or spot\)\.
 Learn more about choosing an instance type in [Choose Computing Resources](gamelift-ec2-instances.md)\.
-Once this fleet is created, you cannot change the instance type\.
+Once the fleet is created, you cannot change the instance type\.

 1. **Process management**\.
 Configure how you want server processes to run on each instance\.